AdaGold/video-store-api/README.md

 Wave 2 focused on working with customers and movies.
 With these endpoints you can extend the functionality of your API to allow managing the rental process.

 #### `POST /rentals/check-out`
 Check out one of the movie's inventory to the customer.
-The rental's check-out date should be set to today.
+The rental's check-out date should be set to today, and the due date should be set to a week from today.

 **Note:** Some of the fields from wave 2 should now have interesting values.
 Good thing you wrote tests for them, right... right?